-This is an initial public offering of shares of common stock of Beam Therapeutics Inc. We are selling The initial public offering price is expected to be between \$ and \$ per share.
+This is an initial public offering of shares of common stock of Beam Therapeutics Inc. We are selling 6,250,000 shares of our common stock.
+The initial public offering price is expected to be between \$15.00 and \$17.00 per share.